 SB 344, as amended, Padilla.
+English learners: supplemental funding: school district master plans.
 Schools.

 (1) Existing law establishes the public school system in this state and, among other things, provides for the establishment of county superintendents of schools, school districts, and charter schools throughout the state.
 Existing law provides for the provision of instruction at the public elementary and secondary schools maintained by these local educational agencies.
 Existing law establishes a public school financing system.